 Most people you know have moved once or twice in their life, so ask friends, family, and colleagues if they can recommend a company, or if there's a company they don't recommend.
 Both lists are invaluable when choosing a mover.

 If you don't have anyone to ask, the best place to start your research is on MovingScam.com.
 This is a website dedicated to revealing moving scams before they happen to you.
 Check out their articles, and in particular, their message board where individuals will post on moving company problems and warnings.
 It's a great resource and a great place to post your questions and to find answers.

 Know What the Signs of a Bad Mover Are

 According to Federal Motor Carrier Safety Administration (FMCSA), there are signs that the company is a rogue mover:

-- The mover doesn't offer or agree to an on-site inspection of your household goods and gives an estimate over the phone or Internet—sight-unseen.
-These estimates often sound too good-to-be-true.
-They usually are.
+- The mover doesn't offer or agree to an on-site inspection of your household goods and instead gives an estimate over the phone or Internet—sight-unseen.
+These estimates often sound too-good-to-be-true, and they usually are.

 - The moving company demands cash or a large deposit before the move.

 - The mover doesn't provide you with a copy of Your Rights and Responsibilities When You Move, a booklet movers are required by federal regulations to supply to their customers in the planning stages of interstate moves.